matteo-moro/themes/showdown-css/README.md

 This theme is a modified version of Varrio's Pokémon Showdown - Minimalism found [here](https://userstyles.org/styles/178859/pok-mon-showdown-minimalism)

 The theme can also be installed by downloading Varrio's theme from Stylish and copy and pasting the css files content in the equivalent code sections.

+Note: the replay page is completely broken, i will fix it eventually